RootlessAgrarian/mappingguide/docs/fundamentals/4_decorating.md

 ![The content browser](img/4_Browser.PNG)

 The simplest thing you can now do is choose this object to be the next one you are placing.
-There are three ways to do this.
+There are two ways to do this.

-1) double click on the object thumbnail in the Content Browser.
-This will set the item type, load the item into the New Item popup, and when you move your cursor over the map you will be ready to place this item by clicking anywhere.
+1) (definitely preferred) *double click* on the object thumbnail in the Content Browser.
+This will set the item type, load the item into the New Item popup, and when you move your cursor over the map you will be ready to place this item by clicking anywhere, just as if you had gone through all the steps above (selecting type, using dropdowns).

-2) select the thumbnail with just one click, then use the arrow button in the New Item popup to set this item as the selected one from the dropdown menu.
-Note that this will not work (nothing will happen) unless you already have the matching Item Type selected (right hand side of the map window toolbar).
-So it is more confusing than the double-click method.
+2) select the thumbnail with just one click, then use the arrow button in the New Item popup to set this item as the selected one in the dropdown menu.
+Note that this *will not work* (nothing will happen) unless you already have the matching Item Type selected (right hand side of the map window toolbar).
+So it is more confusing and error-prone than the double-click method.

-3) set the New Item popup selections to match the Category and Type of your item, then use the dropdown menu to choose the specific item.
-I think one attempt at this is likely to convince you that methods 1 or 2 are far easier.
-The dropdown menu is generally very long, the names are long and hard to scan, and why go through all that when just one dbl-click (method 1) will do what you want?

-Aside from choosing this object from the vast catalogue of props and decorations, you can use the Content Browser to find out more about the selected object.
-It will tell you everything about it, including whether (and where) it has been placed in your map.
+Aside from choosing a desired object from the vast catalogue of props and decorations, you can use the Content Browser to find out more about your selected object.
+It will in fact tell you everything about it, including whether (and where) it has been placed in your map.

 The pane on the far right shows detailed information about the selected object, including what Type of object it is.
 For reasons which are entirely obscure to me, this Bicycle is a Sign.
-You might think it would be a Model, but no, it's a Sign.
-It is helpful to know what Type your object is, because the searching process is much faster if you can narrow this down instead of searching all Types ("All" option at upper left).
+(You might think it would be a Model, but no, it's a Sign.)
+It can be helpful to know what Type your object is, because the searching process is much faster if you can narrow this down instead of searching all Types ("All" option at upper left).

-This pane will also tell you whether the item is high or low res (Distance type = near or far), and where it came from.
+This pane will also tell you whether the item (if a Model) is high or low res (Distance type = near or far), and where it came from.
 The Source field reads 'base' if the object is included in the base game, 'dlc_north' if it comes from the Scandinavia DLC, and so on.
-This pane even gives you the relative pathname to the model file in an unpacked 'base' hierarchy, so you can locate and extract this model and modify it using your own 3d editor such as Blender or 3ds Max (this topic is covered in a separate tutorial).
+For models, this pane even gives you the relative pathname to the model file in an unpacked 'base' hierarchy, so you can locate and extract the model and modify it using your own 3d editor such as Blender or 3ds Max (this topic is covered in a separate tutorial).

 If you are not working on a brand new map of your own, but have used "edit europe" to have a look at the inner workings of your actual installed game, then you can use this feature to find out what models and other goodies other people have used in their work.
 For example, if you like the hovering helicopter in RusMap, you could launch your fully modded game, go into dev console, type "edit europe," and search for helicopters until you find the one you like.
 You could make a note of its name, type, etc. and plan to use it in a map of your own.
-(I should remind you at this point that there are many warnings online about starting up the editor with lots of mods;  don't be surprised if it crashes when you have a busy mod folder.)
+(I should remind you at this point that there are many warnings online about starting up the editor with lots of mods;  don't be surprised if it crashes when you have a busy mod folder.
+Include only the mods actually necessary to do what you want to do.)

 But the object's type, provenance, etc. are not all you can find out.
 If you *right-click* on the thumbnail of the bicycle you've selected, you should see a menu.
 The bottom-most item on this menu will be "Find All References."
 This is a very handy feature.
 It will pop up a list of every instance of this object in your current map.
 So, for example, if you want to match (or not to repeat!) the type of tree or other model you used earlier, you can search for the general type of tree (Pine for example) and then check to see which pines you've used before.
-Here's a sample search on a small tutorial map of mine, for a spruce avenue I used along the roadside:
+Here's a sample search on a small tutorial map of mine, for a spruce avenue I used along the roadside in several places:

 ![Revealing Object References](img/4_Reference.PNG)

 There is one more very cool thing the Content Browser can do for you.
 When you have the References pane active, with its N lines describing each instance of the object in the current map, you can *double-click* on one of those lines.
 When you do this, you are automagically transported to the location of that object.
 It will occupy the centre position of your map.
 You will be looking straight down at it in overhead cam mode.

-The content browser is an essential tool, and you may want leave it up while you edit (just tuck it behind your map editing window when you don't need it, then pop it to the front when you need to look something up).
+As you can see, the content browser is an essential tool;  you may want leave it up while you edit (just tuck it behind your map editing window when you don't need it, then pop it to the front when you need to look something up).

 # Selecting and Placing an Object

-Now that you know how to select an
+Now that you know how to select an object from a visual catalogue (using the Content Browser), you can have some fun populating your map with various decorations.
+Have fun experimenting with the various object types.

 [WIP... to be continued]